By Sungard AS

 3. Plan to test everything (or expect to fail something)

 Test your end-to-end recovery process to determine whether your plan works, assess staff readiness to manage a DR situation, and resolve any problems before they impact an actual recovery effort.
 Consider everything that might go wrong, come as close as possible to simulating a real-life incident, and have independent reviews and observers.
-Afterwards, assess what happened during the test to optimise recovery procedures.
+Afterwards, assess what happened during the test to optimize recovery procedures.

 4. The only constant is change, so don't ignore it